guifel/nocust-client-doc/README.md

 ### ERC-20 token transfers

 NOCUST hubs support off-chain transfers of ERC-20 tokens.
-However, the operator chose what tokens can be used.
-To see what tokens your hub currently supports call the function `getSupportedTokens`:
+However, the operator chooses which tokens could be used.
+To see which tokens are supported by a hub call `getSupportedTokens`:

 ```typescript
 const supportedTokenArray : string[] = await lqdManager.getSupportedTokens()